lonnort/Pacenstein/README.md

 This is a schoolproject made for Hogeschool Utrecht.
 With our take on this project we made a first-person PacMan game.
 Except instead of simply making PacMan in 2D, we did it in 3D.
 This was done using raycasting techniques, like the original Doom, or Wolfenstein 3D.

 ## Playing the game
-You can download a Windows executable by going to the release page and run it.
-Or you can build the source yourself if you're on Linux or Mac.
+You can download a Windows or Linux executable by going to the release page and run it.
+Or you can build the source yourself.

 ### Building the game
-There are a few dependencies:
-1. SFML (or SFML-dev / SFML-devel depending on your system)
+Make sure the following dependencies are installed:
+1. SFML (note for windows users below)
 2. make
-3. gcc >= 8
+3. gcc >= 8 (MinGW-w64 works fine for both make and gcc)

-If all of the above are installed you can run `make run` from the project folder to build and run the game.
-An executable will be created which can also be run seperately.
+If all of the above are installed you can simply run make from the project folder to build the game.
+An executable will be created which can also be then be ran, or you can make with the target `run` to build and run the game, the executable will still be created.

+#### SFML and Windows
+SFML on windows is statically linked because of issues with Path.
+This means that the SFML library has to be in a certain directory on your system, namely `C:\Program Files\SFML-x.x.x` where the xs are the verion numbers.
+Or, if you don't want this, you can run the make command as `make SFML_DIR=custom/path/to/sfml`.

 ## About the game
 > Pac-Man (パックマン Pakkuman), formerly known as Puck Man in Japan, is the main protagonist of the Pac-Man series.
 He is the husband of Ms. Pac-Man, and the father of Baby Pac-Man and Jr. Pac-Man.